RAHB-REALTORS-Association/chat2gpt/README.md

   - `GCP_SA_KEY`: The entire JSON key file content that was downloaded in the previous step, encoded as base64.
   - `OPENAI_API_KEY`: Your OpenAI API key.
   - `MODEL_NAME`: The name of the OpenAI model you're using.
 Default: "gpt-3.5-turbo".
-  - `SYSTEM_PROMPT`: The system prompt to use for the OpenAI API.
+  - `SYSTEM_PROMPT`: The system prompt to use for the text-generation API.
+  - `PROMPT_PREFIX`: Prefix added to beginning of user prompt for local model API.
+Default: LLaMa2 style.
+  - `PROMPT_SUFFIX`: Suffix added to ending of user prompt for local model API.
+Default: LLaMa2 style.
   - `MAX_TURNS`: This sets the maximum number of exchanges the bot remembers in a user session before resetting.
 Default: 10 exchanges.
   - `TTL`: This sets the duration (in seconds) a user session stays active from the last received message before it resets.
 Default: 600 seconds (10 minutes).
   - `MAX_TOKENS_INPUT`: This sets the maximum number of tokens that can be sent.
 Default: 1000 tokens.